-(4) Types of visibility modeling required.
-For receptors in PSD Class I areas within the PSD Class I Range of Influence, a plume blight analysis or regional haze analysis is required.
+(5) In consultation with the Federal Land Managers under FLAG, DEQ may require a plume blight analysis or regional haze analysis, or both.

-(5) Criteria for visibility impacts:
+(6) Criteria for visibility impacts:

-(a) The owner or operator of a source (where required by divisions 222 or 224) is encouraged to demonstrate that their impacts on visibility satisfy the guidance criteria as referenced in the FLAG.
+(a) The owner or operator of a source, where required by division 224, is encouraged to demonstrate that its impacts on visibility satisfy the guidance criteria as referenced in the FLAG.